Programmes

 Who is funding this programme?

-The European Union supports this programme.
+The European Union and the Central European Initiative (CEI) support this programme.

-Photo: Partners on the MARIO programme taking part in a team building activity organized by Minority Rights Group in Budapest, Hungary.
+Partners on the MARIO programme taking part in a team building activity organized by Minority Rights Group in Budapest, Hungary.
 Credit: Lola Eördögh.